carbon-language/carbon-lang/docs/design/README.md

 -   Allows sharing a code and library ecosystem with C and C++.
 -   Allows incremental migration to Carbon from C and C++.

-Carbon's approach to interopp is most similar to [Java/Kotlin interop](interoperability/philosophy_and_goals.md#other-interoperability-layers), where the two languages are different, but share enough of runtime model that data from one side can be used from the other.
+Carbon's approach to interop is most similar to [Java/Kotlin interop](interoperability/philosophy_and_goals.md#other-interoperability-layers), where the two languages are different, but share enough of runtime model that data from one side can be used from the other.
 For example, C++ and Carbon will